Exercising With High Blood Pressure

 Did you know that exercise can help reduce your high blood pressure?
 Or that exercising with hypertension can be safe if you apply a few crucial principles?
 If you have high blood pressure or have been told to exercise because your blood pressure is too high, then read on to find out how to do it safely and effectively!

-You’re not alone in having hypertension
+You’re not alone

-If you have high blood pressure, the best piece I can give someone is to listen to their body.
+If you have high blood pressure, the best advice I can give to you is to listen to their body.
 How you feel during exercise should dictate the frequency and intensity of your workouts.
-While it is possible to lose weight while reducing your blood pressure, your top priority is to neutralize the threat of blood pressure before you push yourself toward harder exercises.
+While it is likely to lose weight while reducing your blood pressure, your top priority is to neutralize the threat of blood pressure before you push yourself toward harder exercises.

 Know Your Numbers

 For example, if you take it 3 times and your results are 145/90, 138/88, 142/92, the lowest of the 3 would be 138/88.
 Write it down along with the date and time of day.
-This is valuable information to take to your next doctor’s appointment.
-Taking your blood pressure at home can give a better reflection of your blood pressure, as being tested by a doctor or nurse can make you feel anxious and affect the result.
-It can also allow you to monitor your condition more easily.
+This is useful data to take to your next doctor’s appointment.
+Taking your blood pressure at home can give a better reflection of your blood pressure versus being tested by a doctor or nurse (which can make you feel anxious and affect the result!)
+It can also allow you to track your condition more easily.

-What is a Normal Blood Pressure?
+What Is a Normal Blood Pressure?